sc-ventures/cloudbreak-documentation/docs/common-general-prod/vm-launch.md

 **Steps**

 1. You can log into the Cloudbreak application at `https://IP_Address`.
 For example `https://34.212.141.253`.
-You can obtain the VM's IP address from your cloud provider console.
+You may use `cbd start` to obtain the login information.
+Alternatively, you can obtain the VM's IP address from your cloud provider console.

 {!docs/common/launch-access-ui.md!}